-Matcha Green Tea Latte Recipe – Japanese-Inspired Latte with Healthy Green Tea and Dairy or Non-Dairy Milk.
+Matcha Green Tea Latte Recipe – Easy Recipe for Japanese-Inspired Latte with Healthy Green Tea and Dairy or Non-Dairy Milk.

 Legend claims that Shennong, the ancient Chinese emperor and inventor of Chinese medicine, discovered the lovely flavor and medicinal powers of green tea when a few tea leaves blew into a kettle he was heating over a fire.
-Powdered tea, like matcha, first appeared during the Song Dynasty (960-1279), when fresh tea leaves were steamed and then dried, ground and packed into hard cakes for easy transport.
+Powdered tea, like matcha, first appeared during the Song Dynasty (960-1279).
+At that time fresh tea leaves were steamed, then dried, ground, and packed into hard cakes for easy transport.
 Whenever anyone wanted a cup of tea, a piece of the cake was broken off and dissolved in water.
 This practice eventually died off, though a slightly similar preparation reappeared during the 8th century, when Japanese Zen monks began growing their own green tea leaves and preparing powdered tea, now known as matcha.

 Organic Ceremonial Grade Matcha Powder (more expensive per ounce, higher quality)